auto-dim-other-buffers

 Commentary

-The ‘auto-dim-other-buffers-mode’ is a global minor mode which makes windows
+The `auto-dim-other-buffers-mode' is a global minor mode which makes windows

-this mode helps recognise which is the selected window by providing
+recognise which is the selected window by providing a non-intrusive but still

-a non-intrusive but still noticeable visual indicator.
+noticeable visual indicator.

-The preferred way to install the mode is by grabbing ‘auto-dim-other-buffers’
+The preferred way to install the mode is by grabbing

-package form MELPA:
+`auto-dim-other-buffers' package form NonGNU ELPA:

 M-x package-install RET auto-dim-other-buffers RET

-Once installed, the mode can be turned on (globally) with:
+Once installed, enable the mode with:

 M-x auto-dim-other-buffers-mode RET

-To make the mode enabled every time Emacs starts, add the following
+To make the mode enabled every time Emacs starts, add the following to Emacs

 (add-hook 'after-init-hook (lambda ()